 Self-employment allowed him the flexibility and time to become fully involved in community life.
 He edits InTouch, the Keelby parish magazine and was one of the original volunteers when the Luncheon Club was formed in the village in 1992 where he still helps.
 This was also the beginning of his long association with Age UK Lindsey where he has served as a Trustee since 1994 before being elected as Honorary Treasurer in the following year.

-Conscientious and hard working, Owen has served in a variety of capacities including as Chairman of the Council in 2010-11.
-He is the current Chairman of the Prosperous Communities Committee and particularly proud of his 100% attendance record in the twelve years since he was first elected.
+Conscientious and hard-working, Owen has served in a variety of capacities including as Chairman of the Council in 2010-11.
+He is currently the Leader of the Council and is particularly proud of his 100% attendance record in the nineteen years since he was first elected.
 He plays a full part in the shaping of policy and delivery of services, always seeking the best possible outcome for the people and area he represents.